John Ridley (inventor): Legacy

-Ridley died on 25 November 1887 in London and was survived by two daughters.
-A silver candelabrum, presented to him by old South Australian colonists in 1861, is now at the Waite Agricultural Research Institute.
+Ridley died on 25 November 1887 in London and was survived by two daughters, Annie Eleanor (1839-1923) and Jane Taylor (1845-1929).
+A silver candelabrum, presented to him by old South Australian colonists in 1861, a portrait of him painted by Ida Perrin and two books of Australian autographs were bequeathed, on Jane's death in 1929, to the University of Adelaide.
+The candelabrum is now at the Waite Agricultural Research Institute.

 He was commemorated in 1933 by the erection of the Ridley Gates at the Adelaide Showgrounds, Wayville.

 The Adelaide suburb of Ridleyton and Ridley Grove, a thoroughfare in the suburbs of Ferryden Park and Woodville Gardens, were named for him.

 Controversy regarding the inventor of the Stripper

 For more than 140 years an argument has continued, off and on (and sometimes acrimoniously) over the invention of the South Australian wheat "stripper".
 Some, such as G. L. Sutton (1937), have claimed that the real inventor was a farmer, John Wrathall Bull (1804–1886), and that Bull's idea was stolen and then commercially exploited by the Hindmarsh flour-miller John Ridley (1806–1887).
 Indeed, following Sutton, most modern Australian agricultural and general historians have accepted this view without question, and incorporated it into their own works.
-Ridley and his supporters, however, always staunchly denied the charge (which was originally laid by J.W.
-Bull in 1845), insisting that Ridley himself was the sole and unaided inventor.
+Ridley and his supporters, however, always staunchly denied the charge (which was originally laid by J. W. Bull in 1845), insisting that Ridley himself was the sole and unaided inventor.

 Although it was claimed that the machine was invented in principle by John Wrathall Bull, none disputed that Ridley was its first practical producer.
 In 1844 he was awarded a special prize by the Agricultural and Horticultural Society and in 1858 he was thanked by the South Australian parliament for a service that had helped to make possible the vast increase of wheat-growing in the province.

 The rival claims of Bull and Ridley to the title of inventor of the stripper were the subject of long controversy.
 In 1843 Ridley had the limelight.
 The controversy was revived in 1875.
 Supported by influential friends and by mechanics who had made the original harvesting machine, Bull petitioned parliament in 1880 for a grant in recognition of his invention.
 After long inquiry he was given £250 in 1882 "for services in improving agricultural machinery".